SeldonIO/seldon-core/examples/batch/argo-workflows-batch/README.md

 #### Install Seldon Core
 Use the notebook to [set-up Seldon Core with Ambassador or Istio Ingress](https://docs.seldon.io/projects/seldon-core/en/latest/examples/seldon_core_setup.html).

-Note: If running with KIND you need to make sure do follow [these steps](https://github.com/argoproj/argo/issues/2376#issuecomment-595593237) as workaround to the `/.../docker.sock` known issue.
+ote: If running with KIND you need to make sure do follow [these steps](https://github.com/argoproj/argo/issues/2376#issuecomment-595593237) as workaround to the `/.../docker.sock` known issue.

-#### Set up Minio in your cluster
+### Set up Minio in your cluster
-Use the notebook to [set-up Minio in your cluster](https://docs.seldon.io/projects/seldon-core/en/latest/examples/minio_setup.html).
+se the notebook to [set-up Minio in your cluster](https://docs.seldon.io/projects/seldon-core/en/latest/examples/minio_setup.html).

-#### Copy the Minio Secret to namespace
+### Copy the Minio Secret to namespace

 We need to re-use the minio secret for the batch job, so this can be done by just copying the minio secret created in the `minio-system`